rspamd/rspamd.com/doc/developers/sync_async.md

 ---
 layout: doc
-title: Sync and Async API comparison
+title: Coroutines and async calls
 ---

-# Rspamd asynchronous calls
+# Coroutines and async calls

 This guide describes how to make asynchronous calls from Rspamd plugins and rules.